-Local sporting groups and the wider community are the big winners of the redevelopment, which includes a new two-storey community pavillion and a raft of open space improvements at the reserve.
+Local sporting groups and the wider community are the big winners of the redevelopment, which includes a new two-storey community pavilion and a raft of open space improvements at the reserve.

-Completion of the re-development of Shirley Strickland reserve into a sport and community centre with a $9.2 million upgrade supported by an $800,000 commitment by the State Government.
+Completion of the re-development of Shirley Strickland reserve into a sport and community centre with a $9.2 million upgrade supported by the State Labor Government with $800,000 from CSRFF and a further $700,000 from Lotterywest.

 The improvements to Shirley Strickland Reserve include new sports field lighting, adjustments to the layout of playing areas, a softball back net, a synthetic cricket wicket and the redesign of reticulation systems.